OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

     $ /usr/sbin/one-contextd all reconfigure

-**Importing networks.** OpenNebula won't import a network if it not belongs to any host.
+**Importing networks.** OpenNebula won't import a network if it does not belong to any host.
 In the case of distributed port groups if DVS has no host attached to it.

 .. _network_monitoring: